-Inside: Is your child angry?
+Inside: Four ways to help your child manage angry feelings.
 The problem is not the emotion itself, but how your child learns to express that emotion.
 Teach your child how to manage their anger in healthy ways.
 The solution is healthy anger management.

 The Development of Anger in Childhood

-As self-regulation skills come online and mature, the need for tantrums decreases.
-Just think of a 6-year-old getting mad as opposed to a 3-year-old, the older child will be better able to handle situations and emotions due to developmental maturity.
+As self-regulation skills mature, the need for tantrums and outbursts decreases.
+Just imagine the difference between a 6-year-old getting mad and a 3-year-old, the older child will be better able to handle their anger due to developmental maturity.